mlutfy/civicrmnetbanx--deprecated-/README.txt

 It should work for merchants using Netbanx directly as well.

 It integrates with the payment method "without redirection" (process, not notify), therefore you will need an SSL certificate for your payment page.
+In Netbanx terms, this is a "hosted payment page - autonomous".

+Your site must be conform to PCI-DSS requirements.

 INSTALLATION:
 ------------